Does Perfume Expire? Understanding The Shelf Life Of Your Scents

 • Synthetic Formulas: Modern synthetic molecules are often more stable.
 This can extend the life of the fragrance.

-• The Role of Alcohol: Alcohol acts as a preservative.
+• The Role of Alcohol: Alcohol has a preservation effect.
 Higher alcohol concentrations, often found in Eau de Toilette (EDT) and Eau de Parfum (EDP), help delay degradation.

 How Can You Tell if a Fragrance Has Expired?